racedisparityaudit/style-guide/a-z.md

 Use the following if you need to explain the median:

 > The middle point of a range of numbers that are arranged in order of size from lowest to highest.

-### Minor race groups

-Avoid this phrasing.
-Use ‘specific ethnic groups' instead.
-(The website collects data on ethnicity, not race, and the terms ‘major’ and ‘race’ are both potentially inflammatory.)

 <hr class="govuk-section-break govuk-section-break--visible govuk-!-margin-bottom-6">
 <h2 id="n" class="atoz-section">N</h2>